Rust-Simply/iriss-scripts/src/scripts/iriss-02.md

 "red" is a string but null is not... what happens if you try to use the returned value as if it was a string?

-In languages with this behaviour, at the point where the data is used, not where it was generated, so you make sure to always check that your data is what it's supposed to be, which, the language isn't making an effort to remind you to do.
+In languages with this behaviour might produce and error at the point where the data is used, not where it was generated, so you have to make sure to always check that your data is what it's supposed to be, which, the language isn't making an effort to remind you to do.

 Obviously many people think this ambiguity is bad, including Tony Hoare, arguably the "inventor" of this  behavior, who has called it his "billion-dollar mistake".

-Rust does not allow you to use types like this interchangeably, i.e. data can not be a string or null as these types are not compatible.
+Rust does not allow you to use types like this interchangeably, so data can not be a string or null as these types are not compatible.

 In Rust, we use a kind of container type to get around this called `Option`.

+Option is an enum meaning its value is one of a set number of variants, in this case the variant is either Some or None

+If the variant of the Option is Some then it contains our value, otherwise it does not.

-Importantly, when a function returns an `Option` type you, the programmer, must check to see if it contains something, and then extract the thing if it's there.
+Importantly, when a function returns an `Option` type you, the programmer, must check to see if it contains Some data and then extract the data if it's there.

 There are a number of ways to do this and `.expect` is one of the worst ways to do this.
 It will attempt to extract the data if its there, or stop the program abruptly with the provided error message if it's not.

 We'll talk about better ways to handle this in the future.

 For the time being we're going to just say we can't deal with it not being there, we don't want to continue running the program, and we want the program to stop.

-We use `.expect("message")` to say, if this is nothing, we are giving up, stop the program and print our message (plus a few other useful bits) to the `stderr` (see above).
-You can see why this behaviour is typically undesirable but that we can allow it for this example, at least until we learn how to deal with `Option` properly.
+We use `.expect("message")` to say, if this is nothing, we are giving up, stop the program and print our message (plus a few other useful bits) to the `stderr`.

+You can see why this behaviour is typically undesirable but, we can allow it for this example, at least until we learn how to deal with `Option` properly.

 The second expect is a bit different: